Disaster Legal Help Victoria

 Residential renters and disasters

-If you are the renter and your house is unfit to live in, has been destroyed totally, or has been damaged to such an extent that it is unsafe (for example, there is a structural defect or a risk of injury), you do not have to keep living there.
+If you are a renter and your house is unfit to live in, has been destroyed totally, or has been damaged to such an extent that it is unsafe (for example, there is a structural defect or a risk of injury), you do not have to keep living there.
 If you leave the house permanently, you will need to end the lease.
-There are two ways to do this.
-You can:
+There are two ways to do this:

-• get agreement from your residential rental provider or agent that your house is unfit for habitation.
-It is best to get this agreement in writing.
+• Get an agreement from your residential rental provider or agent that your house is unfit for habitation.
+It is best to get this in writing.
 If you get an agreement, you do not have to give notice.

-• give your residential rental provider an immediate notice of intention to vacate, move out, and return the keys.
-You can use the “Notice of intention to vacate rented premises by renter” form from the Consumer Affairs Victoria websiteExternal Link .
+• Give your residential rental provider an immediate notice of intention to vacate, move out, and return the keys.
+You can use the 'Notice of intention to vacate rented premises by renter' form from the Consumer Affairs Victoria website.

 If you are renting and your house has been damaged by a disaster, but not to the extent that you cannot live there anymore, you need to contact your residential rental provider or agent immediately.
-You also need to determine whether the repair needed to fix the damage is urgent.
+You will need to give them full details of the damage.
+You also need to determine if the repair needed to fix the damage is urgent.
 Urgent repairs include things like a gas leak, burst water service, dangerous electrical faults, or anything that makes the property unsafe or insecure.
-See “Repairs”External Link on Tenants Victoria for a list of urgent repairs.
+See Repairs on Tenants Victoria for a list of urgent repairs.

 Your residential rental provider should attend to urgent repairs without delay, even if they have not yet got their insurance payout from the insurer.
-If repairs are not done as soon as possible, you can apply to VCAT for an order that the repairs be carried out.
+If repairs are not done as soon as possible, you can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order that the repairs be carried out.
 Your residential rental provider may have to cover some costs you incurred because the repairs were not done urgently, such as having to stay in a hotel.

-If you cannot contact your residential rental provider, you can get the urgent repairs done by a professional up to the cost of $2500 (including GST).
+If you cannot contact your residential rental provider or property manager, you can get the urgent repairs done by a professional up to the cost of $2500 (including GST).
 If you cannot afford to pay for this, or the repairs are over $2500, you can apply to VCAT.
-VCAT must hear any application for urgent repairs within two business days and can order the residential rental provider to pay for the repairs.
+VCAT must hear any application for urgent repairs within two business days and can order the residential rental provider to pay for or reimburse the repairs.

 If the damage is not urgent, you can give a written notice to the residential rental provider for the repairs to be carried out within 14 days.
-If the rental provider has not completed the repairs within 14 days, you can either ask Consumer Affairs Victoria to make a report on what repairs are required or apply to VCAT for an order that the repairs are be carried out.
+If the rental provider has not completed the repairs within 14 days, you can either ask Consumer Affairs Victoria to make a report on what repairs are needed or apply to VCAT for an order that the repairs are be carried out.
+If you have applied for a report from Consumer Affairs Victoria, you must wait until you get this report before applying to VCAT.

 If you do not know what state your home is in because you have been denied access, you do not yet have a reason to terminate your lease.
 In this situation, you can: